Important information

 All colts born from 2017 onwards must be at least three years old and able to be fully parentage tested.
 If the sire or dam is not available for testing then the colt will not be eligible for licensing.

 The Veterinary Surgeon will micro-chip the colt/stallion if the pony is not already chipped.
-The Vet will then take a hair sample for DNA testing from the colt/stallion and post it directly to the Animal Health Trust.
+The Vet will then take a hair sample for DNA testing from the colt/stallion and post it directly to the S.P.S-B.S office.
 The Veterinary examination is voluntary.
-Colts failing the Veterinary examination may be re-presented as often as the owner wishes.
+Colts failing the Veterinary examination may be re-presented once.
 The veterinary examination will be undertaken according to the International Veterinary Standard.

 All colts/stallions passing the Veterinary examination must not exceed 42″ at 4 years or over.